New Zealand lesser short-tailed bat: Threats

 Currently, NZ lesser short-tailed bats are classified as Vulnerable by the IUCN, with the number of individuals observed as declining over time.
-The introduction of mammalian predators has had a massive impact on the species’ numbers.
+The introduction of mammalian predators has had a massive impact on the species' numbers.
 Since the colonisation of New Zealand and the introduction of three key rat species the endemic bat populations have experienced a reduction in numbers.
-Polynesian rats (R. exulans) were one of the bat’s main predators up until the 19th century, when the introduction of the black rat (R. rattus) and the brown rat (R. norvegicus) led to heavier predation.
+Polynesian rats (R. exulans) were one of the bat's main predators up until the 19th century, when the introduction of the black rat (R. rattus) and the brown rat (R. norvegicus) led to heavier predation.
 Before mammalian predators colonised New Zealand, the lesser short-tailed bat was preyed on by predatory birds, such as the laughing owl.
 Another common predator of these bats are common house cats, which will catch the bats as they fly out of their roosting sites.
 The bat roosts are very vulnerable, as they contain more potential prey within a single area.
 If these roosts were found by a predator, they could experience mass mortality events; in one incident, 102 lesser short-tailed bat deaths were caused by a single house cat in central North Island.

 Another cause for their decline is increased use of the land for anthropogenic activities, such as logging and agriculture.
 These activities can often result in negative consequences for the local ecosystem, such as forest fragmentation.
 For native animals in New Zealand, fragmentation poses threats such as reduced genetic diversity.
 However, it is possible that the lesser short-tailed bats will not be affected by forest fragmentation, as the species has been observed to show behavioural plasticity, through the ability to change/occupy different habitats.

 Current conservation plans

 The current state of conservation for lesser short-tailed bats is being managed by the New Zealand Department of Conservation (DOC).
-The recovery plan in place since the late 1990’s involves a multi-pronged approach of different actions to take to prevent this species from further endangerment.
+The recovery plan in place since the late 1990s involves a multi-pronged approach of different actions to take to prevent this species from further endangerment.
 Some of the detailed actions include creating new bat populations on the various predator-free islands around New Zealand, surveying the mainlands to identify areas that require extra conservation efforts, and potentially creating a captive population.